 If skating or skiing isn’t your bag (or it’s summer) there are some great hikes starting right here, as well as a freshwater spring where locals come to fill up their water bottles, making it one of the best Almaty tourist attractions.

 Take bus 12 (80 tenge) from the stop opposite Hotel Kazakhstan on Dostyk Avenue (Prospekt Dosteek).
 Be aware that the last bus usually leaves Medeu at around 6.30 pm and gets very busy.
 It’s best to leave early in the day so you don’t have to rely on the final few buses which you might not be able to get on.

 Day Trips from Almaty

-If you have a few extra days in Almaty, then why not head out on some day trips.
+If you have a few extra days then check out some of these things to do near Almaty.
 There are plenty of beautiful destinations located outside the city centre for you to visit.
 Here are just a few of the most popular ones: